 Non-alcoholic

-A semi-oxidized drink, oolong tea stands between green tea and black tea.
+Oolong tea stands between green and black tea as a semi-oxidized drink.
 It comes in many forms and colors, depending on how people dry and roast the tea.
-Products with low oxidation levels produce tea with bright colors and a sweet scent, much like green tea.
+Like green tea, products with low oxidation levels produce bright colors and a sweet scent.

-On the other extreme, more oxidized oolong tea (higher than 50%) bears a stronger resemblance to black tea.
-After brewing it, you will enjoy a nutty-tasting tea with deep shades of brown or orange.
+Conversely, more oxidized oolong tea (higher than 50%) resembles black tea.
+After steeping, you can enjoy a nutty-tasting tea with deep shades of brown or orange.

 Adjusting the oxidation is laborious work that drives up the production cost of oolong tea.
 The good news is that oolong is one of the most health-beneficial tea types.
-For example, it can help you lose weight due to being full of antioxidants that melt fat and reduce your cravings for food.
+It can help you lose weight with its antioxidants that melt fat and reduce your cravings for food.

 Where to find: while many places in China have oolong tea for sale, the best ones are the Wuyi Mountains and Anxi County in Fujian Province.